Our Kildwick Curriculum - PE

 We aim to teach this through our balance of individual, team, co-operative, competitive and creative activities cater for individual pupils’ needs and abilities.
 The PE scheme of work progressively builds key knowledge, skills and techniques which, combined with varied and flexible teaching styles, provides stimulating, challenging and enjoyable learning opportunities for pupils.

 Independence is encouraged from the start of the Reception year and children are expected to dress and undress themselves.
-The In the initial stages of the Reception year the Teacher supports children at lunchtimes working on use of a knife and fork and encouraging children to try new food choices.
+In the initial stages of the Reception year, adults support children at lunchtimes working on use of a knife and fork and encouraging children to try new food choices.

 Regular observations and assessments of learning are recorded in each child’s Learning Journey.
 These observations contribute to a summative assessment at the end of EYFS using the Early Years Outcomes for Physical Development.

 The areas covered in the PE curriculum for Key Stage 1 focus on the development of fundamental movements through multi-skill lessons.
 Throughout the lessons the children are set individual and group tasks in order to develop additional skills such as team work, communication and leadership.

 These skills are then developed in more specific topics throughout Key Stage 2.
 Here the children have the chance to revisit and build on the knowledge, skills and techniques acquired in the previous key stage and use them across a large variety of sports.
 Children are also challenged to think, create and solve problems whilst working as a team and individually within competitive and non-competitive environments.
 This enables children to develop and experience different roles within a team and recognise the importance of each role.
 Whilst developing their physical ability children are progressively introduced to theoretical information such as key muscles, bones and the effects of exercise and activities.